teotm/haxeflixel-setup-guide/Solutions.md

 ### Solution:
 This is a coding error and usually appears while coding any HaxeFlixel game.
 The error occurs, when you try to call a function that does not exist.
 Check your code and look for places where the object may be a different type than expected.
 ## Problem no. 3:
+While trying to compile the game, terminal prints out this line: `Warning: Could not find Visual Studio 2017 VsDevCmd`
+### Solution:
+Download [Visual Studio 2017](https://docs.microsoft.com/en-us/visualstudio/releasenotes/vs2017-relnotes), open up your software where you compile the game and type `lime test windows` in your terminal again
+## Problem no. 4:
 ```
 source/FunkinLua.hx:342: lines 342-346 : Int should be Bool
 source/FunkinLua.hx:342: lines 342-346 : ...
 For function argument 'f'